quindarhq/qwidget-groundtrack/readme.md

 * Update the JavaScript and CSS stylesheet in the file index.html
   - Your new AngularJS directive probably requires new JS/CSS files.
 You may want to review the current index.html to see if the versions are compatible.
-  - quindar-groundtrack requires D3 and angular-d3 third party JS/CSS.
+  - qwidget-groundtrack requires D3 and angular-d3 third party JS/CSS.
 They are consolidated and concatenated in the files "groundtrack-thirdparty.js" and "groundtrack-thirdparty.css" for convenience.
-Refer to https://github.com/quindar/quindar-groundtrack/tree/master/example/dist for details.
+Refer to https://github.com/quindar/qwidget-groundtrack/tree/master/example/dist for details.
   - You can refer to the /example/index.html as an example.
-  - e.g. for quindar-groundtrack project, you will need to add the following files:
+  - e.g. for qwidget-groundtrack project, you will need to add the following files:
 ```
   <script src="dist/angular-groundtrack.js"></script>
   <script src="app/controllers/app-groundtrack.js"></script>